Tarbes: Industry

 TARMAC and the fields around Ossun.

 Tarbes is the second industrial city of the former region of Midi-Pyrénées. this is particularly illustrated in the field of railway construction and aeronautics with the presence of nearby companies such as Alstom and Daher.
+On this site, Alstom took part in the development of the iLint, the first hydrogen-powered passenger train in service.

 Daher-Socata manufactures business and tourism aircraft there, including the TBM 850 and TB 20.
 Its headquarters and its main industrial site are located on the outskirts of the Tarbes-Lourdes-Pyrénées Airport in the canton of Ossun, south of Grand Tarbes, where its facilities are spread over 53 ha, of which 80000 m2 are covered surfaces.
 At the end of 2006, its strength stood at more than 1,050 people.

 Ossun, a neighbouring commune of the agglomeration, is also home to TARMAC, a company dedicated to the dismantling of aircraft for which it was necessary to construct an imposing building.
 The platform is, again, installed on the Tarbes-Lourdes-Pyrénées airport area, and revolves around the three activities of storage, maintenance and deconstruction.
 Boostec, based in Bazet, collaborated with EADS-Astrium to build the Herschel space telescope, launched on 14 May 2009.